naschorr/hawking/README.md

 - **wine** - String - The command to invoke Wine on your system.
 Linux only.
 - **xvfb_prepend** - String - The string that'll select your `xvfb` display.
 Headless only.
 - **headless** - Boolean - Indicate that the bot is running on a machine without a display.
 Uses `xvfb` to simulate a display required for the text-to-speech engine.
-- **modules_folder** - String - The name of the folder, located in Hawking's root, which will contain the modules to dynamically load.
+- **modules_dir** - String - The name of the directory, located in Hawking's root, which will contain the modules to dynamically load.
 See ModuleManager's discover() method for more info about how modules need to be formatted for loading.
+- **\_modules_dir_path** - String - The path to the directory that contains the modules to be loaded for the bot.
+Remove the leading underscore to activate it.
 - **string_similarity_algorithm** - String - The name of the algorithm to use when calculating how similar two given strings are.
 Currently only supports 'difflib'.
 - **invalid_command_minimum_similarity** - Float - The minimum similarity an invalid command must have with an existing command before the existing command will be suggested as an alternative.
 - **find_command_minimum_similarity** - Float - The minimum similarity the find command must have with an existing command, before the existing command will be suggested for use.